 Fig 5 - Specific Date Calendar

-The above filter will find all records where a Contracts Active Start Date is earlier then 15/08/18
+The above filter will find all records where a Contracts Active Start Date is 15/08/18

 Between - this option will allow you to set a date range, it will find all the records within your specified date range for your report.
 By clicking in the field the Date Range Calendar picker will be displayed, select the appropriate From and To dates and press the orange [Add] button - the selected dates will then be displayed in the field.